Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Community Call.md

 ## Why?
 - Weaving community threads into a larger tapestry
-- Developing an interface between organisational domains "office hours"
+- Developing points of interaction / interfacing with eachother
+- Find the right 'crew'

 ## How?
-- Working groups
+- Working groups around domains of concern
+	- Science team
+	- Endaoment
+	-